justjcurtis/squareSumChecker/readme.md

 ~~It is currently believed that all sets which satisfy n >= 25 will return a valid path using all numbers in the set.~~

-It has now been proven ([look here for more info](https://oeis.org/A090461)) than all sets of 1 to n where n >= 25 fall into this set.
+It has now been proven ([look here for more info](https://oeis.org/A090461)) that all sets of 1 to n where n >= 25 fall into this set.

 In the future I hope to make this tool able to accept user defined graph rules which will enable optimal generation & checking of paths through any type of graph rather than just a + b == x^2.